North Caucasus, Russia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Be sure to get the right kind.
-Most adapters available are just plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most locations.
+A plug adapter that supports outlet types C and F. Make sure to find the correct kind.
+A lot of adapters currently available are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

-March for North Caucasus can be brisk.
-Temperatures average in the low 40s F (single digits C) during the day.
+Traveling to North Caucasus in November, you will notice that it can be brisk.
+Daytime temperatures are in the low 40s F (single digits C).

 What to wear/what to pack: